 Concurrent training forces the body to use multiple muscles and body systems to get results.

 So why should you do concurrent training for fat loss?
 Resistance-Cardio exercises challenge your body in ways that traditional training does not.
 By combining resistance and cardio training, you keep your workouts fresh and exciting.

 Resistance training activates more fast-twitch muscle fiber.
-Consequently, Resistance training accesses the glycolytic energy pathway.
-At the same time, cardio activates more slow-twitch muscle fiber.
+Resistance training accesses the glycolytic energy pathway.
+Cardio activates more slow-twitch muscle fiber.
 Also, cardio engages the oxidative energy pathway.
 Concurrent training keeps you mentally, emotionally, and physically alert.
-Consequently, it forces your body to deal with intensity and endurance in the same breath.
+It forces your body to deal with intensity and endurance in the same breath.
 If you love a challenge, then this workout does the trick.

 Also, concurrent training protects your muscle from breaking down.
-When you perform resistance training, you send a signal to your body that you need more power.
+When you perform resistance training, you signal to your body that you need more power.
 In biological terms, breaking down muscles and flooding them with metabolites gives you better results.
-Concurrent training causes muscle growth by increasing human growth hormones and testosterone.
+In addition, concurrent training causes muscle growth by increasing human growth hormones and testosterone.